AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ![](assets/image2015-7-17-11-3a25-3a48.png)

-**heart-beat** - Hey - this email is being delivered now!
+**Heart-beat** - Hey - this email is being delivered now!
 And here are stats, too.
 Go ahead and share it.

 ![](assets/image2015-7-17-11-3a27-3a22.png)

 **Results** - Here's how the email did.
 After the email finishes running, the Results card displays the engagement score and other stats.

 ![](assets/image2015-7-17-11-3a43-3a28.png)